-While we might imagine that blocking detachments are adopted only as last-ditch defensive measures by desperate belligerents, these data reveal that initiators (18%), joiners (17%), and targets (20%) have nearly identical rates of deployment.
-Drawing on the familiar 21-point Polity2 index of regime type (where +10 is a full democracy and -10 is a full authoritarian regime),5 we find that belligerents using blocking units are slightly less democratic than their non-using counterparts (-4.12 versus -2.62 for the 1800-2011 period), though the difference is only statistically significant in the modern era.
-When we substitute a democracy dummy variable (where Pol2 values \geq 7), however, we observe a marked difference: democracies represent only about 7% of states that used blocking detachments, compared with 18% of those that did not, for the 1800-2011 era.
-While democracies, including the Confederate States of America during the American Civil War and the short-lived First Republic of Venezuela during its War of Independence (1810-12), have embraced such tactics, they are far more reluctant to do so than autocracies.6
+While it might be supposed that blocking detachments are adopted only as last-ditch defensive measures by desperate belligerents, these data reveal that initiators (18 percent), joiners (17 percent), and targets (20 percent) have nearly identical rates of deployment.
+Drawing on the familiar 21-point Polity2 index of regime type (where +10 is a full democracy and -10 is a full authoritarian regime), 11 find that belligerents using blocking units are slightly less democratic than their nonusing counterparts (-4.12 versus -2.62 for the 1800-2011 period), though the difference is only statistically significant in the modern era.
+When a democracy dummy variable (where Pol2 values ≥7) is used, however, a marked difference is observed: democracies represent only about 7 percent of states that used blocking detachments, compared with 18 percent of those that did not, for the 1800-2011 era.
+While democracies, including the Confederate States of America during the American Civil War and the short-lived First Republic of Venezuela during its War of Independence (1810-1812), have embraced such tactics, they are far more reluctant to do so than autocracies.
+12

 More surprisingly, combatants with varying degrees of material power have adopted blocking units; they are not the sole preserve of the weak and desperate.
-Less powerful states certainly number among those adopting blocking detachments: Entre Ríos Province, during the Platine War (1851-52) with the Argentine Confederation, and Siam, during its
+Less powerful states certainly number among those adopting blocking detachments: Entre Ríos Province, during the Platine War (1851-1852) with the Argentine Confederation, and Siam, during its 1827 war with Vientiane, used battlefield executions